Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 I. Basic Information about Dayone Gangnam Station Branch

-• Type of clinic: A chain-based dermatology clinic specializing in skin care and minor cosmetic treatments, not plastic surgery.
+• Type of Clinic: A chain-based dermatology clinic specializing in skin care and minor cosmetic treatments, not plastic surgery.

-• Opening hours: Monday to Saturday 09:30–19:00, lunch break 13:00–14:00, closed on Sundays.
+• Opening Hours: Monday to Saturday 09:30–19:00, lunch break 13:00–14:00, closed on Sundays.

 Waiting area of the Dayone clinic reception hall

 II.
-Clinic Environment and First Impression
+Clinic Environment and First Impressions

 • Privacy protection: The consultation rooms are private spaces, ensuring that conversations with doctors are not overheard by others.